hrishikeshmawal/Spark-structured-streaming-pipeline/README.md

 For Prod-env1, the following is expected:

-*  The pipeline reads JSON files as a stream from data directory.
-The JSON file will be generated once the main.py file is run.
+*  The pipeline reads JSON files as a stream from data directory.The JSON file will be generated once the main.py file is run.
 *  It processes and flattens the data.
 *  It stores it as CSV files in data directory.